bobu01/30x35_outline/README.md

-30x35 mm PCB design in Kicad.
+This is a 30x35 mm PCB design in Kicad.
 2-layer board.
-Basic board with 10 pin header on edge.
+It's a basic board with a 10 pin header on the edge.

 A nice size for experiments.
-Plug vertically into solderless breadboard.
-Original outline was inspired by (https://github.com/OLIMEX/BB-CH340T)
+Plugs vertically into a solderless breadboard.

+Outline was inspired by https://github.com/OLIMEX/BB-CH340T

 Layout notes for 30x35 Outline

--- Trying to follow JLCPCB 2-layer design rules --
+-- Trying to follow JLCPCB 2-layer design rules -- (have not fabbed yet)

 -- KiCAD PCB design template --